Constellation-Labs/documentation-hub/hypergraph/concepts/03-integrationnet.md

 ---
 <intro-end />

-Constellation provides developers with a full featured integration net to test applications and metagraphs before they're ready for the production environment.
+Constellation provides developers with a full featured IntegrationNet to test applications and metagraphs before they're ready for the production environment.
-The integration net has all of the same features as mainnet and can therefore be used to validate application integrations in a realistic way.
+The IntegrationNet has all of the same features as MainNet and can therefore be used to validate application integrations in a realistic way.

 :::info Developing a Metagraph
-Metagraph developers may use integration net as they're nearing production readiness.
+Metagraph developers may use IntegrationNet as they're nearing production readiness.
 See [Setup a metagraph](/sdk/guides/setup-a-metagraph/overview).
 :::

 ## Connecting to IntegrationNet
-The following urls can used to access integration net:
+The following urls can used to access IntegrationNet:
 - __Block Explorer API__: https://be-integrationnet.constellationnetwork.io
 - __Global L0 API__: https://l0-lb-integrationnet.constellationnetwork.io
 - __DAG L1 API__: https://l1-lb-integrationnet.constellationnetwork.io